 Natural Science Notes - Theory of Knowledge

-I know you'll find this TOK Natural Sciences note helpful, but there is an even better version available to our supporting members here (the full Natural Sciences notes)
+I know you'll find these TOK Natural Sciences notes helpful, but there is an even better version available to our supporting members here (the full Natural Sciences notes)

 to try IBMastery for free.

 Natural Science Quotes

 - "It has been said that man is a rational animal.
 All my life I have been searching for evidence which could support this."
 (Bertrand Russell)

 - "I do not feel obliged to believe that the same God who has endowed us with sense, reason, and intellect has intended us to forgo their use."
 (Galileo Galilei)

 - "He that will not reason is a bigot; he that cannot reason is a fool; and he that dares not reason is a slave."
 (William Drummond)

 - “As a matter of historical fact, the history of science is, by and large, a history of progress.”
 (Karl Popper)

 - "Critical reason is the only alternative to violence so far discovered."
 (Karl Popper)